| What

 What

-fissure (a painful crack in the mucous membrane of the anus)
+fissure (a painful crack in the mucous membrane of the anus)skin

 symptoms and examine you.
 The exam usually includes a sigmoidoscopy